Linux

 What Linux package do I download?

-Use the self-contained AppImage from the beta download email.
-Make it executable, then launch it from the desktop entry or terminal.
+Use the self-contained AppImage from the download email.
+Make it executable, run it with --install, then launch it from your application menu or terminal.

 Why is the device detected but not accessible?

 Your user may not have permission to open the FFB2 evdev event node.
-Run Doctor; it can identify the permissions issue and guide the udev-rule fix.
+Run Support checks; they can identify the permissions issue and guide the udev-rule fix.

 Is X-Plane on Linux supported natively?